dd9jn/rfc4880bis/crypto-refresh.md

 Each field is always formatted as an MPI, but with a curve-specific framing.
 This table summarizes those distinctions.

-{: title="ECC Curve-specific Wire Formats registry" #ecc-wire-formats}
+{: title="ECC Curve-specific Wire Formats registry" #ecc-wire-formats-registry}
 Curve | ECDH Point Format | ECDH Secret Key MPI | EdDSA Secret Key MPI | EdDSA Signature first MPI | EdDSA Signature second MPI
 ------|-----------------|------------------|---------------------------|---------------------------
 NIST P-256 | SEC1 | integer | N/A | N/A | N/A